Dit vak wordt alleen in het Engels aangeboden.

 The Brightspace environment of Leiden University will be used in this course.
 Students will be enrolled to the Brightspace module by the organisation of the course.

-Enrolling in this course is possible from September 1 2022 up to and including October 13 2022 through the Honours Academy of Leiden University.
+Enrolling in this course is possible from 1 September 2022 up to noon 19 October 2022 (12:00hr), through the Honours Academy of Leiden University.
 The registration link will be posted on the student website of the Honours Academy of Leiden University.

 Please note: students are not required to register through uSis for this course.
 Your registration will be done centrally.